analytics

 Common Multi-Touch Models

-Several attribution models exist, each distributing credit differently.
-Linear attribution gives equal credit to every touchpoint.
-Time-decay attribution gives more credit to interactions closer to the install event.
-Position-based (U-shaped) attribution assigns the most credit to the first and last touchpoints while distributing the remainder across middle interactions.
-The choice of model depends on the app’s marketing mix and the typical length of the user’s decision journey.
+Several models exist, each distributing credit differently.
+Linear attribution splits credit equally across every touchpoint.
+Time-decay attribution weights interactions closer to the install event more heavily.
+Position-based (U-shaped) attribution assigns the most credit to the first and last touchpoints while spreading the remainder across middle interactions.
+The right model depends on the app’s marketing mix and the typical length of the user’s decision journey.

 Benefits for ASO and Paid Acquisition

 Multi-touch attribution helps marketing teams understand the true value of each channel in their acquisition strategy.
-An organic search impression on the app store might initiate awareness, while a retargeting ad drives the final install.
-Without multi-touch attribution, the app store search would receive no credit.
-This insight allows teams to allocate budgets more effectively and recognize how ASO efforts work alongside paid campaigns to drive installs.
+An organic search impression on the app store might spark awareness, while a retargeting ad drives the final install.
+Without this framework, the store search would receive no credit.
+This insight lets teams allocate budgets more effectively and recognize how ASO efforts work alongside paid campaigns to drive installs.